isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Feb.rst

 - November2017_: Run an R (or python) script in batch mode using dsub on the google cloud.

 - October2017_: Using plotly for visualization in Shiny apps.
-We implement an interatictive heatmap using heatmaply
+We implement an interactive heatmap using heatmaply

 - September2017_: We implement a new statistical test in BigQuery: the one-way ANOVA.